This post is about how to build a growth-focused SaaS SEO strategy.

-No other signal correlates more strongly with high search rankings than the number and quality of backlinks pointing to your site.
-So, if your content doesn’t rank in the first place, how will your content be discovered in order to accrue links in a more natural way?
+No other ranking factor correlates more strongly with high search rankings than the number and quality of backlinks pointing to your site.
+And if your content doesn’t rank in the first place, how will your content be discovered in order to accrue links in a more natural way?

-Links are the glue for this entire strategy.
-They help pass authority to important, but difficult-to-earn-links-for pages like your product features.
+Links are the grease that keep the entire SEO engine moving.
+They help pass authority to pages like your product features pages that are important but difficult-to-earn-links-to.

-Yes, even great content—even “epic” content—will not magically rank without some smart strategy and effort to help it along the way.
-A big part of that strategy and effort is manual promotion and outreach that helps you build links and raise your overall domain authority.
+Yes, even great content—even “epic” content—will not magically rank without some strategic effort to help it along the way.
+A big part of that strategy and effort is manual promotion through social media and targeted outreach.
+This “white-hat” linkbuilding outreach helps you earn links and raise your overall domain authority.

 So how do you generate links?

 - You create kick-ass content (worthy of links)